 Per the Success Orientations model noted above, are you researching, targeting, and approaching the right kind of industries, companies, and jobs themselves, for who you really are?

 "Yes, but banking is safe and there are a lot of jobs."
-If safety is your main concern in life, then by all means: Get a job in a bank.
+If safety is the central concern in life, then by all means: Get a job in a bank.

 "I would like a job in your company."